A Part-Time Degree

 Multiple Learning Environments

-The Bachelor of Interdisciplinary Studies curriculum is designed to foster a broad liberal studies education with concentrations in:
+The Bachelor of Interdisciplinary Studies curriculum is designed to foster a broad interdisciplinary education with concentrations in:

 - Individualized Concentration